 You identify the actors in that social network, then work out the roles they play and the rules they follow.

 · The soft or abstract system - the rules of the game - a perspective of the group’s behaviour.

 · The real machine or concrete system – the actors distributing and playing their cards.

-· The social group composed of actors who play roles in the card game.
+· The social network - composed of actors who meet to play roles in the card game.

-The actors in the game are much more than the roles they play in the system.
+The actors in the social network are much more than the roles they play in the game of cards.